 DNSSEC is an extension to the DNS protocol, and includes digital signatures for each record.
 This signature can be validated by your computer, and tells two things: the record is created by the source you expect it to be, and the information in it is not altered.
 That way, you can fully trust the result you get, and be sure you are on the website you want to be.

-An interesting introduction into DNSSEC is created by the Dutch registry SIDN, and can be found on dnsseccourse.nl.
+An easier start is the interesting introduction into DNSSEC as created by the Dutch registry SIDN, which can be found at dnsseccourse.nl.
 If you rather view a 2-minute introductory video (created by .no registry Norid), click the link below:

 The current state of DNSSEC